rads/watch/README.md

 });

-ex6.attr3 = null; //no watcher will be invoked ex6.attr3 = "value"; //no watcher will be invoked​​​
+ex6.attr3 = null; //no watcher will be invoked ex6.attr3 = "value"; //no watcher will be invoked
 ```

 [Try out](http://jsfiddle.net/NFmUc/3/)